spice2x/spice2x.github.io/CONTRIBUTING.md

 Therefore, when making code changes, please be extremely careful about containing / scoping your changes.
 Make targeted bug fixes scoped to handful of game versions and hardware configuration.
 When adding new features, make it off by default, unless there is a really good reason to make it the default.
 If you make a new default, add an option that disables it so that users can opt out as needed.

+#### Config file compatibility

+Do not change the option names used to identify them in config files, otherwise you will introduce an incompatibility with previous versions.
+Once the `name` is set it should never be changed.
+Aliases can still be added.

 ### Code quality requirements

 * Test for regressions, at least in and around the component you are modifying: